baltosaurusrex/Globomantics-Raph/README.md

 > cd ./wazuh-docker/single-node/ && docker-compose up -d

 Then you can navigate to https://localhost to see the software up and running.
+Default credentials are "admin" and "SecretPassword"

 Wazuh is an open source tool that combines XDR and SIEM capabilities. https://documentation.wazuh.com/current/getting-started/index.html